Serpent Mound: Description

 Effigy mounds have been constructed independently by several cultures.
 The significance of Serpent Mound is based on its size and historical relevance.
-Made up of three parts, Serpent Mound extends over 1376 ft in length, varying from 9 in to more than 3' (30–100 cm) in height.
-The mound stands with a width varying between 20 and 25 ft based on the section.
+Made up of three parts, Serpent Mound extends over 1348 ft in length, varying from 9 in to more than 3 ft in height.
+The mound stands with a width varying between 22 and 24 ft based on the section.
 Serpent Mound conforms to the surrounding land, as it was built on a bluff above the Ohio Brush Creek.
 The mound winds back and forth for more than eight hundred feet, with its tail coiling in seven areas throughout the mound.
 The mound features a triple-coiled tail at the end of the structure, often viewed as a benchmark of the mound.
 Yellowish clay and ash make up the main constituents of the mound, with a layer of rocks and soil reinforcing the outer layer.

-The generally accepted interpretation of the structure is that of an open-mouth head of a serpent nearly engulfs a hollow oval feature that faces the east and is 120 ft-long.
-This oval feature may represent an egg, with an apparent depiction of the snake consuming it, however, many anthropologists believe that the oval is a representation of the Sun, or the body of a frog.
-Other scholars think it is the remnant of a platform mound.
-The western side of the effigy features a triangular mound approximately 31.6 ft at its base and long axis, reminiscent of other existing serpent effigies in Canada and Scotland.
+Squier and Davis interpreted the structure as an open-mouth head of a [serpent] that nearly engulfs an east-facing hollow oval feature and is 120 ft long.
+Squier and Davis believed the oval feature may represent an egg, with an apparent depiction of the snake consuming it.
+Archaeologist J.P.
+McLean identified the mound as the body of a frog.
+The western side of the effigy features a triangular mound approximately 31.6 ft at its base and long axis.
+Similar serpent effigies exist in Serpent Mounds Park in Ontario and at Skelmorie in Scotland.

+Serpent Mound impact crater

+The mound is located on the site of a meteorite impact site known as the Serpent Mound crater.
+The crater is around 8.7 miles (14 km) in diameter and was formed 252–330 million years ago.

+In 2003, the Ohio Department of Natural Resources formed a team of geologists to corroborate the meteorite impact origin of the structure at the Serpent Mound.
+A previous 1975 survey by S.P.
+Reidel provided them with a background of information pertaining to the site.
+This has led archaeologists to believe that the topographic expression of the crater has been completely erased by erosion.